One of America's most thought-provoking, multifaceted, and compelling artists, pianist

 performs Bach concertos on tour with the Academy of St. Martin in the Fields.

-Mr. Denk is known for his original and insightful writing on music, which Alex Ross praises
+Mr. Denk is known for his original and insightful writing on music, which Alex Ross

-the Ojai Music Festival.
+director of the Ojai Music Festival.

 Mr. Denk's debut recording for Nonesuch Records juxtaposed Ligeti's Études with